conda/constructor/CONSTRUCT.md

 ### `script_env_variables`

 _required:_ no<br/>
-_type:_ list<br/>
+_type:_ dictionary<br/>

-List of additional environment variables to be made available to the pre_install and post_install scripts, in the form of VAR=VALUE pairs.
+Dictionary of additional environment variables to be made available to the pre_install and post_install scripts, in the form of VAR:VALUE pairs.
 These environment variables are in addition to those in the `post_install` section above and take precedence in the case of name collisions.

-Unix only.
+On Unix the variable values are automatically single quoted, allowing you to supply strings with spaces, without needing to worry about escaping.
+As a consequence, string interpolation is disabled: if you need string interpolation, you can apply it in the pre_install/post_install script(s).

 ### `pre_uninstall`